 As your desire grows to explore more underwater, you'll discover that there are reasons to go below the 60' depth limit associated with your Open Water certification.
 In Southern California, the Wreck of the Suejac sits at 85', the bottom of The Arch at 100' and the Purple Hydrocoral at Farnsworth Bank even deeper than that.
 Knowing how to properly prepare for a dive to those depths is imperative.

 Learn how to accurately use a compass and fine-tune your observation skills.
+Learn to read the ocean, be able to find your way underwater without the use of Siri or your cell phone!!
 Become the diver everyone wants to follow!

 Ever wonder what happens below the surface at night?
+Diving at night is one of the most exciting and exhilarating experiences a diver can have!
 Come watch the nocturnal animals come alive while learning navigation, light handling and communication techniques.

 The Search and Recovery Diver Specialty course will teach you effective ways to find objects underwater and bring them to the surface safely.
 You'll also learn different search patterns to find small objects as well as large objects.
 You'll learn how to tie different knots underwater as well.